Ontario health officer says MLB has not submitted a plan

 “If there is some interest in that we would have to get a proposal from them, to see how they would undertake the uniqueness of bringing the team and other teams up here to play and how that would work,” Williams said.

+A senior federal government official said if MLB were to submit an acceptable restart plan to the government, an exemption letter similar to the letter provided to the National Hockey League could be provided.
+But the official said at this time, the government has not received a proposal from MLB.
+The official spoke on condition of anonymity because they were not authorized to speak publicly about the matter.

-There has been talk the Toronto Blue Jays could play games at their training facility in Dunedin, Florida, but the facility was shuttered after one player showed symptoms of possible coronavirus and the virus upended plans of many clubs to resume training at their Florida facilities due to a rise in virus cases in the state.
-Most teams intend to work out in their regular-season ballparks, but where the Toronto Blue Jays play remains uncertain.
+There has been talk the Blue Jays could play games at their training facility in Dunedin, Florida, but the facility was shuttered after one player showed symptoms of possible coronavirus, and the virus upended plans of many clubs to resume training at their Florida facilities due to a rise in cases in the state.
+Most teams intend to work out in their regular-season ballparks, but where Toronto is going to play remains uncertain.

-Dr. Theresa Tam, Canada’s Chief Public Health Officer, said the federal government has talked to MLB but said any plan to play in Toronto is predicated on a mitigation plan that ensures the safety of Canadians.
+Dr. Theresa Tam, Canada’s Chief Public Health Officer, said the federal government has talked to MLB, but any plan to play in Toronto is predicated on a mitigation plan that ensures the safety of Canadians.

 “The players have to come together and pose no risk to themselves or the surrounding population,” Tam said.
 “Everything has to be reviewed.
 There is strict testing and screening and quarantine requirements.
 Routine testing is part of the mitigation plan.
 All that has to be evaluated in real time as well and the local health authorizes have to be comfortable.”